convergence? is this some new age thing?

 • There are a handful of king bedrooms with a/c, ceiling fans, and ocean views, and

-• there are also a few semi-private loft-style or suite-style sleeping areas with queen beds.
+• there are also a few semi-private loft-style or suite-style sleeping areas with queen beds, two of which could be combined for a larger group.
+Two rooms have more than one bed.

 If you'd like to know more about the rooms we've set aside for guests, get in touch and we can send you photos and more information.